Linkcharsoft/django-base-project/readme.md

 ## Notifications
-We use [**django-notifications-hq**](https://pypi.org/project/django-notifications-hq/) to manage notifications.
+We use [**django-notifications-views**](https://pypi.org/project/django-notifications-views/) which is a custom version of [**django-notifications-hq**](https://pypi.org/project/django-notifications-hq/) to manage notifications.

-We have already developed a ViewSet with 3 endpoints, one for listing notifications, one for details, and an extra one to mark all notifications as read.
+This custom library has new 3 endpoints, one for listing notifications, one for details, and an extra one to mark all notifications as read.

 If you want to create notifications at any point in the system, you can do it with the following lines: